School of Materials Science and Engineering

 - Over the past ten years, the average GPA of students accepted into the graduate program was a 3.6 on a 4.0 scale.

 - Funding is typically not available for students pursuing an MS. Students who do not require funding may apply for the MS (either thesis or non-thesis).
 Before applying, students pursuing an MS thesis must first identify a faculty member willing to advise the thesis and cover the research costs before being considered for admission.

 - International students that do not require financial support must file a certified financial statement that indicates you have sufficient financial resources (around $70,000 USD) to meet all costs of your first year of graduate study in order to receive an I-20 or DS-2019 for studying at Georgia Tech.
-Tuition amounts can be found at: http://www.bursar.gatech.edu/content/tuition-fees.
+Tuition amounts can be found on the Bursar website.
 These amounts do not include living expenses.